 Work in Progress

 Abstract.
-We decompose firms’ investment responses to monetary policy into a borrowing-cost channel and an information-effect channel.
-Identification of the borrowing-cost component exploits the ECB’s 2016 Corporate Sector Purchase Programme (CSPP) announcement.
+We decompose firms’ investment responses to monetary policy into a cost-of-debt channel and an information-effect channel.
+Identification of the cost-of-debt component exploits the ECB’s 2016 Corporate Sector Purchase Programme (CSPP) announcement.
 We show that the CSPP announcement reduced the government-yield spread of eligible bonds.
 We replicate the announcement’s effects in a stylized model of the corporate bond market with varying degrees of segmentation.
 In a second step, we instrument firm borrowing costs using European firms’ heterogeneous and sticky exposure to loan types differentially affected by the CSPP.
-We estimate a large investment semi-elasticity of 19.1 attributable solely to the borrowing-cost channel — 62% larger than the corresponding semi-elasticity to contemporaneous monetary policy shocks for the same firms comprising of both channels.
+We estimate an investment semi-elasticity of 19.1 attributable solely to the borrowing-cost channel — 62% larger than the corresponding semi-elasticity to contemporaneous monetary policy shocks for the same firms comprising of both channels.

 Presentations: EDGE Conference 2025, European University Institute